caass/hippo-voip/amuse/README.md

 ## License

-The code contained in `amuse` is licensed under the [GNU Affero General Public License v3.0](../LICENSE.md), with the exception of the reference implementation in [`./reference`](./reference), which is licensed under the [ITU-T General Public License](./reference/LICENSE.md).
+The code contained in `amuse` is licensed under the [GNU Affero General Public License v3.0](../LICENSE.md).

+The ITU-T G.191 reference implementation in [`./reference`](./reference) is licensed under the [ITU-T General Public License](./reference/LICENSE.md).

-When the `g191` feature is enabled, the code in the `g191` module is also licensed under the I-TUT GPL.
+Rust bindings to the reference implementation are exported from the `g191` module when the `g191` feature is enabled and are also licensed under the I-TUT GPL.